 Back in 2008, Barack Obama became the first African American President of the United States.
-With the presidential elections of 2016 on the horizon, Americans will have to wait another four years before it’s time to elect the first woman President.
+With the presidential elections of 2020 on the horizon, Americans will have to wait another four years before it’s time to elect the first woman President.

 While the movement traces its roots back to the early 1800's, there were countless leaders in the civil rights movement throughout history.
 However, when talking about the modern day movement, this term refers to those leaders that began to emerge in the mid to late 1930s.